rajeshecb70/one2n-sre-bootcamp/milestone-07/README.md

 - Each component (application, DB) should have a single manifest file, which has all the different Kubernetes components.
 For example, the application.yml file should contain - namespace, configMap, secret, deployment, and service, etc. i.e. all K8s resource definitions required for the application to be deployed on K8s.
 Similarly, database.yml file should contain similar K8s resource definition for running database container on K8s.✅
 - DB DML migrations should run before you start the application pod, as an init container.✅
 - Application and DB components should be deployed in `student-api` namespace.
 Similarly, other elements should be deployed in the respective namespace and on the appropriate node.
 Here’s the deployment diagram for reference.✅
-- You need to use ConfigMaps for passing environment variables.✅
 - DB credentials and other sensitive information should be injected using Kubernetes External Secrets Operator(ESO).✅
 - Hashicorp Vault should be deployed in the Kubernetes cluster and configured to be used as a secret store for ESO.✅
 - You need to expose the REST API using the K8s service.✅